 4. Help Them Celebrate Their Bunny’s Life

 For others, celebrating the life of their pet helps them find closure, recognize, and process their grief.
-This also helps set them towards a path of healing.
-Celebrating the life of a pet can be done in different ways but it usually involves creating a tangible thing that they can keep remembering their pet by.
+This also helps set them on a path of healing.
+Celebrating the life of a pet can be done in different ways but it usually involves creating a tangible thing that they can keep remembering their pet.

 You can do a corkboard collage of their pet and the moments they spent together.
 Or you can help create a scrapbook of their best memories together.

 This will bring out fond memories and help them focus on happy times rather than always wallowing in the throes of grief.